XarkLabs/XarkLabs.github.io/README.md

 Being in the game industry for so long has been a totally amazing journey.
 Now, after 42 years of full time game development I have retired to focus on retro, neo-retro and FPGA projects (along with other pursuits).

-I plan on sharing some stories, knowledge and my projects on [XarkLabs YouTube channel](http://youtube.com/@XarkLabs), check it out.
+See my YouTube channel where I have a few stories and videos [XarkLabs YouTube channel](http://youtube.com/@XarkLabs).

 ## Xark's Project Links (Software, Electronics and FPGAs)